A Review of the Album "Fallen" by American Rock Band Evanescence

-Why is Fallen a Memorable Album?
+Why Is Fallen a Memorable Album?

-Fallen is a very memorable album for this writer because of the fact that he bought the album while on vacation in Japan in 2005.
+Continuing on the significance of the album, Fallen is a very memorable album for this writer because of the fact that he bought the album while on vacation in Japan in 2005.
 Amy Lee’s vocals are powerful and she shows that she is one of the best American rock singers.

 Fallen Starts With One of the Best Rock Songs Ever: Going Under

 Although Fallen was released in 2003, it is still a relevant album today discussing themes such as love and relationships.
 The album begins in brilliant fashion with the famous song Going Under.
 This one is sometimes hard to handle if you are deeply in love with someone.
 The song is about a relationship that is so challenging that sometimes things reach the point where you could literally be crushed by it.
 Sometimes when we sacrifice so much for someone and they don’t appreciate it or realize it we feel betrayed.

 The power of Amy Lee’s voice is evident in this song.
 The farther that we go under during a challenging relationship we will find it almost impossible to escape this predicament.

 Fallen: the Rest of the Songs